dotnet/docs-maui/docs/user-interface/shadow.md

 - `Radius`, of type `float`, defines the radius of the blur used to generate the shadow.
 The default value of this property is 10.
 - `Opacity`, of type `float`, indicates the opacity of the shadow.
 The default value of this property is 1.
-- <xref:Microsoft.Maui.Controls.Brush>, of type <xref:Microsoft.Maui.Controls.Brush>, represents the brush used to colorize the shadow.
+- `Brush`, of type <xref:Microsoft.Maui.Controls.Brush>, represents the brush used to colorize the shadow.
 - `OffSet`, of type `Point`, specifies the offset for the shadow, which represents the position of the light source that creates the shadow.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.